nickhammond/organize-dropbox-camera-uploads/README.md

 to browse through them anywhere, desktop or web.
 This script simply moves your moves your files into a simple monthly folder structure for easier browsing.

+You'll need to create an access token at [developers.dropbox.com](http://developers.dropbox.com).
+Copy `.env.example` to `.env` and then add your `API_KEY` to `.env`.
+Once you've configured that you can run the script.

 ``` shell
 $ bundle install && bundle exec ruby ruby.rb
 ```